xcuadrado/api/offered_webservices.md

 ## Check extraction status

 Check the extraction status returning the number of products and categories extracted from the vendor's shop.
+It also shows when we last scheduled the company for parsing products and categories.

 **Route**